bdurand/safe_request_timeout/README.md

 end
 ```

-You can also clear any timeouts if you want to ensure a block of code can run without begin timed out (i.e. if you need to run cleanup code).
+You can clear the timeout if you want to ensure a block of code can run without begin timed out (i.e. if you need to run cleanup code).

 ```ruby
 SafeRequestTimeout.timeout(5) do